 Daz Studio Pro — This program is a lot like Poser.
-However it is free but comes with a lot less assets.
-I did a tutorial on creating a sprite sheet with Daz and The GIMP if you want an idea what it is like.
+However, it is free but comes with a lot fewer assets.
+I did a tutorial on creating a sprite sheet with Daz and The GIMP if you want an idea of what it is like.
 That said, although Daz is free, they will spam you A LOT.
 I still get two or three emails a week from them and it’s not trivial getting yourself removed from the mailing list!

 Make Human — Create fully boned photorealistic humans with ease.
 Oh, and it’s free!
 Used to be a Blender plugin, but now it’s free.